 Like the other auto-IRA programs that have come along, CalSavers is designed primarily as a Roth IRA.
 It will feature auto-enrollment (which means employees have the option of opting out) with default contributions of 5%, and annual auto escalations until employees are saving 8% of salary each year.
 The program will be administered professionally by a private firm (TBD) with oversight by the Board and State Treasurer as the Chair, similar to California’s 529 college savings program.

 By 2022, California employers with five or more employees will have to choose between offering a retirement savings plan from a provider like Guideline or enrolling employees in the CalSavers program.
-The pilot program is launching this year, and larger employers will be required to add a retirement plan in 2019.
+The pilot program launched in 2018, and larger employers are required to add a retirement plan in 2019.